boneskull/core/README.md

 ##### What kind of black magic does SX offer me?

 It loads all your "classes" when your app starts, applies the config to each class that needs a config, and glue your routes to your controllers automagically.

-The assets, usually images, css, client-side javascript are entirely up to you (and your task runner \[like Grunt\]), it's advised to use NGINX (for example), to deal with your assets though, express isn't up par to its performance
+The assets, usually images, css, client-side javascript are entirely up to you (and your task runner \[like Grunt\]), it's advised to use NGINX with Phusion Passenger, to deal with your assets though, express isn't up par to its performance

 You can get away with an working app in a couple of minutes with minimal configuration.

 ##### Why the dollar ($) signs everywhere?